abhilashsajeev/uni-carousel-react/README.md

 ## This is an enhanced port of nuka-carousel

-## Features implemeted in addition to nuka-carousel see [Demo](http://abhilashsajeev.github.io/uni-carousel-react)
+## Features implemented in addition to nuka-carousel see [Demo](http://abhilashsajeev.github.io/uni-carousel-react)
   * Slide scrolls according to swipe speed.
   * End firction improved.
   * No empty space at the edges.